sanity-io/nextjs-blog-cms-sanity-v3/README.md

 yarn install && yarn dev
 ```

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
+You'll be able to find the studio in [http://localhost:3000/studio](http://localhost:3000/studio).

 If it doesn't work, post on [GitHub discussions](https://github.com/vercel/next.js/discussions).

-## Step 3.
+## Step 4.
 Deploy to production

 To deploy your changes to production you use `git`: